harding/scaling-book/x.payment_batching/payment_batching.md

 will be held for some period of time and then combined with other withdrawal requests.

+Users will notice this delay because they won't receive a notification in their receiving wallet that an unconfirmed transaction is on the way until you send the batch containing their payment.
+Also by delaying sending of their payment, you also delay when it's confirmed (all other things being equal, such as feerates).

 One mitigation for the problem of delayed gratification is to allow the user to choose between an immediate payment and a delayed payment, with a different fee provided for each option.
 For example: